mogensNielsen/meltano_playground/README.md

 The extractor `tap-csv` now works with both `target-jsonl` and `target-duckdb`.
 Use the notebook `query_duckdb.ipynb` to query the DuckDB database file that `target-duckdb` creates.

 The CSV files have to have `,` as a delimiter.
 Otherwise it doesn't work.
+This is because `tap-csv` doesn't have a configuration for delimiter.

+I have now implemented `tap-spreadsheets-anywhere` as it supports `;` as a delimiter.
+The source files now have `;` as a delimiter.